 Alumni, industry leaders to be honored during ANR Week Luncheon

-The College of Agriculture and Natural Resources (CANR) at Michigan State University (MSU) will honor 12 leaders in agriculture and natural resources for leadership at the community, state and/or national levels during the annual Agriculture and Natural Resources (ANR) Week luncheon at the Kellogg Hotel and Conference Center March 7.
+The College of Agriculture and Natural Resources (CANR) at Michigan State University will honor nine leaders in agriculture and natural resources for leadership at the community, state and national levels during the annual Agriculture and Natural Resources (ANR) Week luncheon at the Kellogg Hotel and Conference Center March 10.

-The CANR Alumni Association will bestow nine awards during the luncheon, the CANR dean gives three Distinguished Service Awards, and the outstanding agriculture educator of the year is recognized.
+The CANR Alumni Association will bestow five awards during the luncheon, the CANR dean gives three Distinguished Service Awards, and the Outstanding Agriculture Educator of the Year is recognized.

 Outstanding Agriculture Educator of the Year

-The Agriscience Teacher of the Year Award will be presented to David K. Mellor.
+The Agriscience Teacher of the Year Award will be presented by Consumers Energy and DTE Energy to Jason Griffiths, of Ionia, who has taught at the Heartlands Institute of Technology in Ionia County schools for 19 years.
+He has worked with 78 FFA State Degree recipients, 18 members who earned their American FFA Degree and State Stars in Placement.
+Nine of Griffiths’ FFA teams have won state skills contests.
 The award recognizes a Michigan agriculture, food and natural resources teacher who has been active in his or her community, region and state in promoting the National FFA Organization’s vision.

 CANR Alumni Association Awards

 Rick Brandenburg will receive the Distinguished Faculty Award, which recognizes a faculty member who has brought distinction to the CANR through teaching, research or outreach and provided leadership that has helped students, faculty members or citizens reach their potential for excellence.
 An MSU alumnus, Brandenburg has been a member of the faculty for 37 years.
 He is assistant dean in the Office of Academic and Student Affairs in the CANR and lives in Laingsburg.